hyz-35/OSUIE/README.md

 You can download the pretrained models from [Google Drive].

 After downloading, extract the pretrained models into the project folder and replace the `checkpoint` folder, then run `test_OUIEDM.py`.
 The code will automatically process all images in your input folder using the pretrained model and save the enhanced results to your output folder.
-Our method accepts input images with a resolution of 512×512.

 To install the required environment, you can use `requirements.txt` with the following command, or configure the environment by yourself.